How to Comply

 Frequently Asked Questions

-There are currently three vaccines that have received Emergency Use Authorization (EUA) by the U.S. Federal Drug Administration (FDA).
+There are currently three vaccines that have either been approved or received Emergency Use Authorization (EUA) by the U.S. Federal Drug Administration (FDA).
 These include the Pfizer BioNTech vaccine, the Moderna vaccine, and the Johnson & Johnson's Janssen vaccine.
 Read more.

 Consistent with New York State guidance, all Columbia affiliates must continue to wear masks at all times in indoor settings in Columbia facilities and observe current 6 foot distancing as vaccination status is unknown for all individuals.
 Vaccinated individuals may remove masks and not physically distance only in outdoor settings on Columbia’s campuses.
 However, individuals may choose to continue to wear masks and observe distancing outdoors on Columbia’s campuses, thus, no assumptions should be made regarding why an individual chooses to mask outdoors.
 Read more.

 COVID-19 vaccination will be mandatory for all University faculty, staff, and students.
-Full vaccination is to be completed as soon as possible, but no later than September 1, 2021.
 Religious and medical exemptions to vaccination will be provided in accordance with New York State public health laws.
 Read more.

-This one-hour session included up-to-date information on COVID-19 and the fall 2021 term, including a focused discussion about COVID-19 vaccines for children.
+This session will include up-to-date information regarding COVID-19 and the fall 2021 term, including a focused discussion about COVID-19 vaccines for children.